-In July 2014, our Board of Directors adopted our EIP.
+In July 2014, our Board of Directors adopted the 2014 Equity Incentive Plan, or the EIP.
 On September 30, 2014, the EIP was approved by the majority of stockholders pending delivery of required notice to all Company stockholders.
 The EIP is comprised of 32,583,475 shares of our common stock (ranking pari passu with our issued and outstanding common stock) to be available in the form of incentive stock options, non-qualified stock options, restricted stock, restricted stock units, performance awards and other customary equity incentives.